SiliconLabs/wiseconnect/examples/snippets/wlan/wifi6_twt_use_case_demo/readme.md

     ```

   - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.

-- This application is designed to be used in combination with **TWT Use Case Remote App** Application.
-These two applications simulate Door lock and Camera like data transfer scenarios.
-It can be configured to suit your requirements and development environment.
-Read through the following sections and make any changes needed.

-  - In Camera scenario, remote application (say Device A) sends a command to the DUT (device where TWT Use Case Demo Application is running.
-Say Device B).
-Upon receiving the command (from Device A), DUT sends UDP data(equivalent to camera streaming) in response to the remote application's trigger.

-  - In Door Lock scenario, upon receiving the command (from Device A), DUT (Device B) sends a TCP response (equivalent to door lock status response) to the remote application (Device B).

-  - To support above scenarios, this app brings up Si91x module as a TCP client.
-It also brings up UDP client in addition to TCP client if SEND_TCP_DATA macro is disabled.

-  - Also on other end, device A creates TCP server to listen for connections and trigger command (to device B) periodically.
-After transmitting command, device A waits for TCP/UDP response based on the use case being executed.
-Device B remains in sleep until it receives a command from the Remote Application (device A).

   - Number of packets to send or receive